Innocentsax/Spring_Boot3_Hibernate-JPA/README.md

 ## Course Description

-In this course you Repo everything there is to learn about Spring Data JPA allowing to build scalable backend applications backed by any relational database.
+In this Repo, you will find everything there is to learn about Spring Data JPA allowing to build scalable backend applications backed by any relational database.
 Spring Data JPA is a great choice allowing to speed your development and focus on the business logic.
 There will be a lot of coding In this course you will learn the following:

 - What is Spring Data JPA
 - Connect to a real database and not in memory DB